Light, airy, and fragrant Kuih Bangkit (Tapioca Cookies) are a Chinese New Year favorite. Only…

-Traditional melt-in-the-mouth Chinese Peanut Cookies made gluten free using rice flour.
-They are a favorite during the Chinese New Year and popular throughout the year.
+Melt-in-the-mouth Chinese Peanut Cookies made using rice flour.
+A favorite during the Chinese New Year and popular throughout the year.

 One of the traditions surrounding the Chinese New Year is the practice of matching ingredients that are homonyms of auspicious words.
 Peanuts fall into this happy category with the Cantonese fah sung rhyming with long life and growing prosperity.
-Hence, they often appear in all kinds of dishes prepared for the celebrations.
+Hence, they often appear in all kinds of dishes prepared for the New Year celebrations.
 I also happen to like peanuts so I have absolutely no objections to this tradition.
-In fact, these Chinese Peanut Cookies are something I look forward to eating every Chinese New Year.
+In fact, these Chinese Peanut Cookies are something I look forward to every Chinese New Year.
+They are the best!

 Traditionally, ground peanuts are combined with all-purpose flour, sugar, and pork lard to make these delectable cookies.
 Today, most people would substitute the pork lard with vegetable oil for a less “fatty” version.
-I have also replaced the sugar with powdered (icing) sugar and the all-purpose flour with rice flour to make them gluten free.
-White rice flour is finer than all-purpose flour giving these cookies a very smooth with a melt-in-the-mouth texture.
+I have also replaced the sugar with powdered/icing sugar and the all-purpose flour with rice flour to make them gluten free.
+White rice flour is finer than all-purpose flour and so these cookies have a very smooth, melt-in-the-mouth texture.